SneguRoma/async-race-angular/README.md

   - (**-30**) Major bug (implemented functionality works but breaks down after certain manipulations, with unexpected errors in the browser's console).
   - (**-10**) Minor bug (implemented functionality works but behaves inconsistently after certain manipulations, such as a button not becoming enabled after changing some state, with no errors in the browser's console).
   - **Note:** If you repeatedly press the "start engine button" then the "stop engine button" or the "start race button" then the "reset race button" and see a "404" or "429" error, this is not considered a bug.

+   ## 🚀 Total points
+Total points 370 + Up to 35 points from reviewer for Overall Code Quality